 When it comes to safety, these guys are trained to handle just about anything.
 Your instructor’s first priority is to get you safely to the ground.
 All of the tandem instructors at WNY have met incredibly strict criteria.
 In order to become a WNY instructor, a skydiver must have a minimum of 500 skydives and have been active in the sport for at least 3 years.
 Additionally, in order to receive a rating and be eligible to take on tandem passengers, an instructor must go through rigorous coursework developed by the United States Parachute Association and be rated on the particular gear that the drop zone uses.
 And speaking of gear…

 Skydiving equipment has come a long way since the old days, and the improvements that have been made over the last 30 years have given us equipment that is assuredly safer.
 When you make a tandem skydive, you will be using equipment that contains two parachutes.
 One of these parachutes is called the “main” and, as its namesake indicates, is the primary canopy.
 The other canopy is called a reserve.
-In the unlikely event there is any issue with the main canopy, the reserve is used.
+In the unlikely

 To keep the tandem skydive as safe as possible, the reserve parachute is only handled by an expert FAA-certified rigger (WNY even offers FAA parachute rigger training programs!).
 Equipment is also outfitted with a pretty neat piece of technology called an Automatic Activation Device (AAD).
 This little computer ensures that the reserve parachute will deploy when a certain altitude or speed is reached.
 So, IF the instructor is unable to open the main or reserve, the AAD is great back up device.
 Because tandem safety is so important here at WNY, your instructor well versed in the equipment.